 The Port of Geelong, commercially operated by GeelongPort, is an economic linchpin in the G21 region as the largest bulk cargo port and regional port in Victoria.

-The port has grown across 150 years, was privatised in 1996, and has 15 berths across Corio Quay and Lascelles Wharf precincts.
+The port has grown across 150 years, was privatised in 1996, and has 15 berths and 90 hectares of land across Corio Quay and Lascelles Wharf precincts.

-GeelongPort manages its wharf and landside infrastructure and the Victorian Regional Channels Authority is responsible for channel management and commercial navigation of commercial water.
+GeelongPort manages its wharf and landside infrastructure and the Victorian Regional Channels Authority (Ports Victoria) is responsible for channel management and commercial navigation of commercial waters.

-The Port of Geelong manages approximately 25 per cent of Victoria’s total trade – including 50 per cent of the state’s fuel supply, with more than 600 vessel visits a year generating $7 billion for the economy and 1,400 jobs.
+The Port of Geelong manages approximately 25 per cent of Victoria’s total trade – including 50 per cent of the state’s fuel supply, with more than 600 vessel visits per year generating $7 billion for the economy and 1,800 jobs.

-GeelongPort expects significant additional growth during the next 15 years, further strengthening the port’s economic importance to the G21 region, state and nation.
+GeelongPort expects significant additional growth during the next 15 years, further strengthening the port’s economic importance to the G21 region and state of Victoria.

-Strengthening critical road, rail and channel links, constructing essential infrastructure and protecting the availability of suitable adjoining land for port activities and related industries are essential to the port’s growth.
+Strengthening critical road, rail and channel links and protecting the availability of suitable adjoining land for port activities and related industries are essential to the port’s growth.

-Road: Efficient movement of freight requires good connections to broader road networks and areas linking port-related use.
-The Port of Geelong’s key road connections are to Geelong Ring Road but for it to remain competitive in the future the connections between the port and priority road infrastructure must be improved.
+There is also a need for improved road access to the Port of Geelong precinct.
+Efficient movement of vehicles requires good connections to broader road networks and areas linking port-related use.
+In order to continue to grow the economic value of port trade, road connections between the port and priority road infrastructure must be improved.

-Channel: The existing shipping channel depth restricts vessels to loaded drafts between 10.8 and 11.9 metres and maximum width of 45 beam.
-It does not allow access for fully-laden Panamax bulk carriers, a competitive disadvantage.
+Channel: The existing shipping channel depth restricts vessels being loaded to drafts between 10.8 and 11.9 metres.
+It does not allow access for fully-laden Panamax bulk carriers, creating a competitive disadvantage that threatens the port’s growth.
 Improving channel capacity will unlock supply chain benefits to current users and improve the viability of future trade options.

 Land: Future trade growth at the port requires availability of suitable land for port activities and related industries.
 To ensure further development, land use zoning in the port area of interest needs to be compatible with port-related industry.
 Industrial-zoned land serves as a buffer.
 Existing planning protections are in place but must be maintained and potentially strengthened to secure the future of the port.